vish-96/Morse_Ascii_Converter/README.md

 # Morse_Ascii_Conveter

 In order to use the converter.
-Use the executables in bin directory
+Use the executables in bin directory <br />
 Example:
   ./ascii_morse VISHAL_MORSE_CONVERTER
   OUTPUT: